xwal/awesome-stars/topics.md

 ## swift

+- [XcodesOrg/xcodes](https://github.com/XcodesOrg/xcodes) - The best command-line tool to install and switch between multiple versions of Xcode.
 - [tailec/ios-architecture](https://github.com/tailec/ios-architecture) - A collection of iOS architectures - MVC, MVVM, MVVM+RxSwift, VIPER, RIBs and many others
 - [apple/swift-async-algorithms](https://github.com/apple/swift-async-algorithms) - Async Algorithms for Swift
 - [apple/swift-crypto](https://github.com/apple/swift-crypto) - Open-source implementation of a substantial portion of the API of Apple CryptoKit suitable for use on Linux platforms.